Find out more

 Anybody over the age of 18 and living in Sheffield is welcome to express an interest in volunteering as a Community Connector in a Family Hub locality.
 We follow our Equal Opportunities Policy when recruiting volunteers and welcome applications from all.
 References will be taken up and a full DBS check will be completed if you are successful.
 Training will be provided before you begin volunteering.

-If you would like to express your interest in this opportunity, Complete this form
+If you would like to express your interest in this opportunity, complete this form.

-Role: To provide information and support to women around breastfeeding and caring for their babies and recognising the importance of bonding with their babies during pregnancy and once the baby is born.
-The breastfeeding volunteers will be placed alongside Infant Feeding Peer Support Workers (IFPSW)
+To provide information and support to women around breastfeeding and caring for their babies and recognising the importance of bonding with their babies during pregnancy and once the baby is born.

 Qualities and Skills Required: